MIDDLE SCHOOL COURSES

 Introduction to PhotoGraphics

-This course expands on the exploratory nature of Introduction to Animation I. Further refinement of animation-making skills, combined with an emphasis on three-dimensional space as seen through the camera, allows for an increasingly cinematic approach to animated storytelling.
-Flash animation and video filmmaking are included.
+This course expands on the exploratory nature of Video Storytelling I. Students develop more personal long-term projects to hone their time-based storytelling skills.
+Further refinement of animation-making skills, combined with an emphasis on three-dimensional space as seen through the camera, allows for an increasingly cinematic approach to video storytelling.

 Introduction to Graphic Design

-This course is for students who want to communicate through words, images, and ideas on paper, T-shirts, the Web, or anywhere else.
+This course is for students who want to communicate through words, images, and ideas on paper, tee shirts, the Web, or anywhere else.
 Students learn to think like designers while conceptualizing and creating real-world projects.
 Fundamentals include shape, scale, pattern, color, composition, logotypes, typography, product design, brand identity, and poster, magazine, and book-cover design.
-Students learn to use Adobe Creative Suite 6 software (Photoshop and Illustrator) to create projects that define their personal design aesthetic and promote events within the Harvard-Westlake community.
+Students learn to use Adobe® Creative Suite® 6 software (Photoshop® and Illustrator®) to create projects that define their personal design aesthetic and promote events within the Harvard-Westlake community.

 UPPER SCHOOL COURSES